reiner/massively/content/_index.md

 <center>
 <a href="https://www.eventbrite.de/e/twist-2018-tickets-44099503803" class="button back alt2">Register Now!</a>
 ### T<font color="#EB791F">ruth</font> WI<font color="#EB791F">thin</font> ST<font color="#EB791F">atistics</font> - Hackathon<br>
 As part of the 2018 Swiss Statistics Meeting, a hackathon will be held for the first time.
 Developers, statisticans, designers, journalists, hackers and citizens of all backgrounds will be working with open data on the **subject of statistics and  emotions, evidence based decision making and fake news**.
-It is the Pre-Event of the Swiss Statistics Meeting 2018 in Zurich.
+It is the Pre-Event of the <a href=" https://www.statistiktage.ch/en/">Swiss Statistics Meeting 2018</a> in Zurich.

 |  When?          |
 |--------------------|